originou/terraform-spotinst-ocean-aws-k8s-vng-gpu/README.md

-# Create ARM VNGs on Ocean Spark By Spot
+# Create GPU VNG on Ocean Spark By Spot

 ## Motivation